The assessor's office is located on the upper level of the Sarpy County Administration Building at 1210 Golden Gate Drive in Papillion.

 (6) Beginning January 1, 2014, in any county with a population of at least one hundred fifty thousand inhabitants according to the most recent federal decennial census, provide, between January 15 and March 1 of each year, the opportunity to real property owners to meet in person with the county assessor or the county assessor's designated representative.
 During such meetings, the county assessor shall provide a basis for the property valuation contained in the notice of preliminary valuation provided pursuant to section 77-1301 and accept any information the property owner provides relevant to the property value.

 Notice of Preliminary Valuation

 The 2014 Preliminary Valuations will be displayed on the Sarpy County web site beginning January 15, 2014.
 Please review your preliminary valuation listed on www.sarpy.com/sarpyproperty and contact the Assessor's office, (402) 593-2122, prior to March 1, 2014 should you feel the valuation does not reflect market value.
 Preliminary valuation review does not require a protest filing.
 The property owner still retains the right to file a protest on the property; however, the time period for filing is June 1 - 30.

 Notice of Valuation Change

-On of before June 1, in addition to the notice of preliminary valuation sent pursuant to section 77-1301, the county assessor shall notify the owner of record as of May 20 of every item of real property which has been assessed at a value different than in the previous year.
+On or before June 1, in addition to the notice of preliminary valuation published pursuant to section 77-1301, the county assessor shall notify the owner of record as of May 20 of every item of real property which has been assessed at a value different than in the previous year.
 Such notice shall be given by first-class mail addressed to such owner's last-known address.
 It shall identify the item of real property and state the old and new valuation, the date convening of the county board of equalization, and the dates for filing a protest.